-We are grateful he will be a keynote speaker -via live stream - at Seeking Connection, our conference, next spring -- https://www.sdievents.org/
+We are grateful he was a keynote speaker at Seeking Connection 2018.

 Father Richard's full quote: "Human consciousness does not emerge at any depth except through struggling with our shadow.
 It is in facing our conflicts, criticisms, and contradictions that we grow.
 It is in the struggle with our shadow self, with failure, or with wounding that we break into higher levels of consciousness.
 People who learn to expose, name, and still thrive inside the contradictions are people I would call prophets."